You’re in the right place if you want to learn how to be a good investor; this detailed guide contains habits that will set you up for success.

 In essence, he did not “blow” by founding his own company, but by buying one and growing it into a formidable investment company.
 He must have done his research before investing in assets he knew were sure to grow over the years.

 You too can invest in assets like mutual funds that have grown exponentially in the past 10 years.
 It is crucial to look at the growth of an investment when choosing your long-term options.

-Even though his net-worth hit billionaire status in 1985 (36 years ago), he has grown that into over $100 billion today.
+Even though his net worth hit billionaire status in 1985 (36 years ago), he has grown that into about $100 billion today.
 Talk about someone who truly takes advantage of compound interests!

 So when next you see a really “rich” person and tell them “cut soap for me”, remember the price of patience they’ve paid to be where they are.